srynobio/vmccl/README.md

-## Variation Modelling Collaboration Command Line tool.
+## Variation Model Collaboration Command Line tool.

 Lightweight command line implementation of the VMC SHA-512 algorithm to allow rapid digest generation and comparison from fasta files, STDIN or text blob.